 Bolivia travel forum

-11. Pay too much for taxis, don’t take public transportation, don’t walk anywhere.
+10. Pay too much for taxis, don’t take public transportation, don’t walk.

 Many hotels have resident taxi services.
 Don’t use them if you can avoid it.
 They charge 2-3 times what a normal taxi costs.
-Instead, call a taxi from your room (radiomóvil – there are THOUSANDS of them) and have them pick you up.
+Instead, call a taxi from your room (radiomóvil – there are thousands of them) and have them pick you up.
 Want an example?
 The taxis at some 4 and 5-star hotels in Santa Cruz which shall remain nameless charge Bs.
 20-25 to take you about 10 blocks to the downtown plaza.
 Call a radiomóvil to pick you up and pay Bs.10 for the same route.
 No kidding!
 Here's more on all the different transportation options in Bolivia.

 Bolivia is strange, electrically speaking.
 In most of Western Bolivia electricity is 110V and in most of Eastern Bolivia it is 220V.
 You either have to bring adapters/transformers or be sure you bring the correct appliances for the region you will be traveling.

-Americans need a tourist visa to enter Bolivia along with a yellow fever card and several other documents.
+Americans need a tourist visa to enter Bolivia along with a yellow fever card (for some regions).
 Tourists from other countries have different requirements but all are required something to enter.
 Having all the correct documents before you arrive will be a true blessing to your wallet.
 Getting them here can cost you more, waste your time, and potential end up getting you sent home if you don’t have the documentation you need.
 Here are some helpful pages on this topic: